ixfxfun/demos-npm/src/audio/oscillator/README.md

 # oscillator

-Demonstates starting and controlling an oscillator.
+Demonstrates starting and controlling an oscillator.

 Pointer x/y are mapped to relative values and saved into state.
 In `use`, these values are used to calculate frequency and gain values.